Coleshill, Oxfordshire: Coleshill estate

-The National Trust Coleshill Estate is in the parish.
-In the Second World War, Coleshill House, on the estate, was the headquarters of the secret Auxiliary Units, who were to resist Nazi German forces if the United Kingdom were invaded.
+The National Trust's Coleshill Estate is in the parish.
+Coleshill House was the ancestral home of the Earls of Radnor.

+In the Second World War, Coleshill House, on the estate, was the headquarters of the secret Auxiliary Units, who were to hamper Nazi German forces if the United Kingdom were invaded.
 Coleshill House burned down in 1952.

 Parish church

 The oldest parts of the Church of England parish church of All Saints are late 12th-century; other parts are 13th-century and the tower is 15th-century.
 The building was refashioned in the 18th century and restored by Street.
-In 1708 Abraham I Rudhall of Gloucester cast a ring of five bells for the west tower.
-In 1884 Mears and Stainbank of the Whitechapel Bell Foundry recast the third bell.
-In 1938 Mears and Stainbank cast a new treble bell to increase the ring to six.
+In 1708, Abraham I Rudhall of Gloucester cast a ring of five bells for the west tower.
+In 1884, Mears and Stainbank of the Whitechapel Bell Foundry recast the third bell.
+In 1938, Mears and Stainbank cast a new treble bell to increase the ring to six.
 All Saints is a Grade II* listed building.

 Amenities

+Much of the village was shaped by the local landowner, the Earl of Radnor.
 Coleshill has an 18th-century pub, the Radnor Arms.
+School Lane has a number of Grade II listed Radnor estate cottages dating from about 1850.